mcolyer/hacklet/README.md

 If you haven't heard of the Modlet before, it's a smart outlet cover which allows you to convert any outlet into your house into a smart outlet.
-This means that you can control whether a plug is on or off and you can also determine how much energy it's using.
+This means that you can control whether a plug is on or off and you can also determine how much energy it's using with a sampling frequency of 10 seconds.

 There are alot of other similar products but this is the first one that I've see that [costs $50][amazon] and includes control as well as monitoring of